10 Reasons Why Teams Need Emotional Intelligence

-It is a documented fact that, in the corporate world, less than 5% of an individual’s time is devoted to off-line learning.
-Instead 95% of time is performing, performing and performing without the requisite skill building or practice in teamwork.
-In fact nearly all the learning in organizations happens after the fact and in front of customers, where mistakes are costly to the organizations reputation and bottom line and the individual’s career development.
+It is a documented fact that, in the corporate world, less than 5 percent of an individual’s time is devoted to off-line learning.
+Instead, 95 percent of their time is performing, performing, and performing without the requisite skill-building or practice in teamwork.
+In fact, nearly all the learning in organizations happens after the fact and in front of customers, where mistakes are costly to the organization's reputation and bottom line and the individual’s career development.
 (Nadler, 2011).
 Working in teams, then becomes the playing field to demonstrate these skills.

-Emotional Intelligence (EI) is understanding and managing yourself and also understanding and managing others.
+Emotional intelligence (EI) is understanding and managing yourself and also understanding and managing others.
 These skills are the building blocks necessary for teams to be high performing.
 Hillary Elfenbein (2006), assistant professor at Berkley, published a study linking emotional intelligence with team performance at work.
 She found that “teams with greater average emotional intelligence have higher team functioning than [did] groups with lower emotional intelligence.”
-Moreover, in a team, “the ability to understand one another’s emotional expressions explained 40% of the variance in team performance.”
-Elfenbein describes Team EI as the emotional savvy exhibited when team members interact with each other.
+Moreover, in a team, “the ability to understand one another’s emotional expressions explained 40 percent of the variance in team performance.”
+Elfenbein describes team EI as the emotional savvy exhibited when team members interact with each other.

 Study after study has shown that teams are more creative and productive when they can achieve high levels of participation, cooperation, and collaboration among members.
 The success of a team is more likely when effective task processes emerge; causing members to engage wholeheartedly.
 Three conditions are essential: Trust among members, sense of group identity—pride in the group, sense of group efficacy—the belief that they are more effective working together than apart.
 (Druskat and Wolff, 2001)